-The goal of the online course is to provide a platform to enhance the visibility, accessibility and usability of agricultural data and science particularly in low-income countries.
-It is designed specifically to serve the needs of researchers, librarians and even students who are operating in agricultural sciences from nutrition to fisheries in becoming familiar with academic publishing landscape, latest trends, and using scholarly information resources efficiently including the legal aspect of the field.
+The goal of this online course is to provide a platform to enhance the visibility, accessibility and usability of agricultural data and science, particularly in low-income countries.
+It is designed specifically to serve the needs of researchers, librarians and even students who are operating in agricultural sciences, from nutrition to fisheries, in becoming familiar with academic publishing landscape, latest trends, and using scholarly information resources efficiently including legal aspects of the field.

-It was first announced in January 2017 and performed first time from 13th February and 10th March.
+ASIRA course was first announced in January 2017 and performed first time from 13th February and 10th March.

 ASIRA Online Course was enriched by webinars designed to give course participants broader perspective in the relevant areas.